CommunityHoneyNetwork/chn-docs/docs/certificates.md

 `SELFSIGNED` - Use OpenSSL to generate a self signed certificate

-`BYO` - Mount your own directory containing cert.pem and key.pem in to the /tls volume of the container
+`BYO` - Bring Your Own.
+This is useful if you have a CA that does not support ACME.
+To use this, mount your own directory containing cert.pem and key.pem in to the /tls volume of the container.
+To ensure you can see the certs in your conatiner, use `docker-compose exec ls /tls` from within your docker-compose directory

 For example, volume mount a local directory to the `/tls` directory via your docker-compose.yml in the `volumes` section for the chnserver container: